YGZWQZD/LAMDA-SSL/README.md

 #  Introduction

-Semi-sklearn is An useful ans efficient toolbox for semi-supervised learning.
+Semi-sklearn is An useful and efficient toolbox for semi-supervised learning.